BRAINSTORM DESIGN: HELPING THE WORLD’S LEADING COMPANIES HARNESS THE POWER OF GREAT DESIGN

 Leading companies including Apple, GE, Google, IBM and McKinsey have achieved success by expanding design capabilities and applying the methods of designers not only to their products and but also to their organizations’ structure and culture.
 Some have elevated the role of the chief design or chief creative officer to reporting directly to the CEO.
 A growing number of top business and design schools have introduced interdisciplinary programs to help MBAs think more like designers and vice versa.

 And yet our experience suggests that, for the most part, business executives and designers still speak different languages.
 At many Fortune Global 500 firms the principles of design thinking aren’t well understood.
 Too often designers view large firms with suspicion and chafe at executives’ constant carping about measurable results and ROI.
 The global conference scene does little to bridge this cultural divide.
 There are innumerable opportunities for designers to talk to other designers, and still more for business executives to talk to other business executives, but few events that bring the two tribes together.

 Brainstorm Design seeks to fill this void by exploring the nexus of business and design in the creative, timely and far-reaching manner the subject deserves.
-Hosted in Singapore, with support from Singapore’s Economic Development Board, Brainstorm Design is led by a unique partnership of editors from Wallpaper*, Fortune and TIME.
+Hosted in Singapore, with support from Singapore’s Economic Development Board, Brainstorm Design is led by a unique partnership of editors from Fortune and Wallpaper*.
 Together editors from these three iconic publications will combine insights, experiences and contacts to create an event in Brainstorm’s signature style, with a fast-paced program and a variety of engaging formats.

 Discussion will focus on the nuts and bolts of products and projects, and also explore ideas and processes.
 We seek to understand the philosophies and working methods great designers bring their craft and examine how successful designers collaborate with global firms.